Freelancer Pay Stubs: Beginner Self-Employment Guide

 What Are Freelancer Pay Stubs?

 A freelancer pay stub is a document that outlines income earned, taxes paid, and deductions applied for a specific period.
 It serves as proof of income for financial institutions, landlords, or clients and keeps self-employed individuals organized.
-Unlike employer-generated stubs, freelancers must often prepare their own using spreadsheets or tools such as a pay stub generator.
-A pay stub gives structure to your freelance income, making it easier to manage finances professionally.
+Unlike employer-generated stubs, freelancers often prepare their own using spreadsheets or tools such as a pay stub generator.
+A professional pay stub helps structure freelance income, making it easier to manage finances efficiently.

 Why Freelancers Need Pay Stubs